Come retreat and create on

 Art Supplies

-There are two main art stores to pick up supplies near the residency:
+There is one main art store to pick up supplies near the residency:

 Equipment and experiences